 St. Hyppolytus Kapel

 This is one of the oldest buildings in Delft!
 The chapel was built at the beginning of 1400 and was used for various functions in later centuries.
-Initially, the chapel was part of the Heilige Geest Zusterhuis (an almshouse and hospital run by a community of devout women), after which it was used as a storehouse for weapons.
+Initially, the chapel was part of the Heilige Geest Zusterhuis (an almshouse and hospital run by a community of devout women).
+After that, it was used as a storehouse for weapons.
 The restoration began at the beginning of 1900, and the Roman Catholic church started to use it as a place of worship.

 Waalse Kerk on Agathaplein (the Chapel of the St. Agathaklooster)